Stephanie Kime Popa

 Stephanie Kime Popa’s musical career began at age 4, when she sang the “Queen of the Night” aria from Mozart’s opera The Magic Flute in her living room.
 Unfortunately, Mrs. Popa never pursued voice lessons and started studying the violin instead, at age 8.
 Her first teacher was Mrs. Marjorie Martin in Oakwood, Ohio, and later studied with Magdalena Albu, Eleanor Bennett, Karen Young, and Xiao-Guang Zhu in the Dayton, Ohio area.
 In high school she studied with Cincinnati Symphony violinist Stacey Wooley.
 After a short detour to Southern Adventist University in Chattanooga, Tennessee, Mrs. Popa received bachelors and masters degrees from Cincinnati College-Conservatory of Music, where here primary teachers were Piotr Milewski and Won-Bin Yim.
 She has also participated in the Aspen Music Festival, National Orchestral Institute, Kent/Blossom Chamber Music Festival, Opera Theatre of Lucca (Italy), and the Boston University Tanglewood Institute.

-As a private violin instructor with the Loma Linda Academy String Program, Mrs. Popa has spent the last 15 years teaching little musicians to play Twinkle, Twinkle Little Star, and has enjoyed every minute of it.
-As a member of the Music Teachers’ Association of California, her students have consistently received honors recognition for the Certificate of Merit program.
-Mrs. Popa also enjoys orchestral playing, and has played with the Dayton Philharmonic Orchestra, San Bernardino Symphony, and Redlands Symphony.
+Mrs. Popa is currently the director of the Loma Linda Academy String Program and the president of the Redlands Branch of the Music Teachers’ Association of California.
+As a private violin instructor with the LLA String Program, Mrs. Popa has spent the last 17 years teaching little musicians to play Twinkle, Twinkle Little Star, and has enjoyed every minute of it.
+Her students have consistently received honors recognition for the Certificate of Merit program of the MTAC.
+Mrs. Popa also enjoys orchestral playing, and has played with the Dayton Philharmonic Orchestra, San Bernardino Symphony, Symphony Irvine, and Redlands Symphony.
 She loves sharing her talents in local and national ministries of the Seventh-day Adventist Church, including programming musical activities for evangelistic series and benefit concerts for international missions and local outreach.
 Her other hobbies include photography, hiking, and spending time with her husband, Eduard Popa, and their large cat, Nudge.

 Sarah V. Dudas